cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/aio/install_and_configure/helm.md

 ## Description

-It's a Helm chart for Cloudify manager which is:
+Helm chart for Cloudify manager is:

-* Not highly available, has one replica only.
+* Not highly available, has one replica only
-* Has no persistent volume to survive restarts/failures.
+* Has no persistent volume to survive restarts/ failures
-* Has all components on board (as part of docker container): Message Broker and DB part of it.
+* Has all components on board (as part of Docker container): Message Broker and DB part of it

 ## Install